Getting Started with Genero Container Images

 - Install Docker Desktop (or any other Docker Daemon)

-- AWS tools.
+- AWS tools

 aws cli

-or the AWS Command Line Interface (CLI) is used for IAM user authentication.
-For more information, go to Install or update to the latest version of t he AWS CLI - AWS Command Line Interface. - AWS keys.
-Request access keys from your support team.
-You should get a set of 2 keys:
+– The AWS Command Line Interface (CLI) is used for IAM user authentication.
+For more information, go to Installing or updating to the latest version of the AWS CLI - AWS Command Line Interface.

-To test your keys, run the following command:aws configure AWS Access Key ID: XXXXXXXXXXXXXXXXXXXXX AWS Secret Access Key: XXXXXXXXXXXXXXXXXXXXX Default region name [eu-west-2]: eu-west-2
+and set the user's access keys and region:aws configure AWS Access Key ID: XXXXXXXXXXXXXXXXXXXXX AWS Secret Access Key: XXXXXXXXXXXXXXXXXXXXX Default region name [eu-west-2]: eu-west-2

 Start a Genero Runtime Container